-- (a) Emissions reduction target reduction of greenhouse gases will contribute to the Victorian Government's emissions reduction target. - (b) Viable resource recovery industry waste avoidance and increased use of resources will assist in achieving the goals set by the State and Federal Governments for a viable resource recovery industry in accordance with the, the National Policy and the Statewide Plan, and GWRRG's objectives under the EP Act. - (c) Gippsland Plan increased use of resources will assist in improving the waste and resource recovery system in Gippsland, build on the region's position as a leader in organic processing and reduce dependence on landfills in accordance with the Gippsland Plan. - (d) VORRS and RV improving the market for organic waste through the increased recovery of organic resources from waste streams, better quality feedstock and products being available to the market and diversified market solutions will assist in complying with the VORRS and the Recycling Victoria a new economy policy.
-Gippsland is particularly well placed to lead organics processing, given the high quality facilities and expertise already in the region in light of its existing agricultural and forestry activities.
+- (a) Emissions reduction target reduction of greenhouse gases will contribute to the Victorian Government's emissions reduction target. - (b) Viable resource recovery industry waste avoidance and increased use of resources will assist in achieving the goals set by the State and Federal Governments for a viable resource recovery industry in accordance with the National Policy and the Statewide Plan, and GWRRG's objectives under the EP Act. - (c) Gippsland Plan increased use of resources will assist in improving the waste and resource recovery system in Gippsland and reducing dependence on landfills in accordance with the Gippsland Plan.